a close look of fermented beetroot and cauliflower

 Dani

 A vibrant Bulgarian-style ferment made with beetroot, cauliflower, garlic, and dill.
-Naturally probiotic, gut-friendly, gluten-free, and prepared through simple wild fermentation.
+Naturally probiotic, gut-friendly, and prepared through simple wild fermentation.

 No ratings yet